codeinpink/project-saturn/README.md

 - [ ] Add modal pop up on page load to team page with steps (add commitments, add risks/dependencies, set PSI capacity, optional export, done) if user hasn't used site (possibly use cookie expiration of 1 month so it pops up each PSI)
 - [ ] Add script to git pull and stop, rm, build, and run docker
 - [ ] Update docker scripts/files and upload to separate branch
+- [ ] Update tables to refer to "commitments" and not "records"
+- [ ] Add suggestion to commitment table if empty